nf-cmgg/report/README.md

 2. Merge overlapping paired end reads (pear)
 3. Combine PEAR output and singletons (mergereads)
 4. Count the reads at location of mutation (hotcount)
+5. Combine hotcount output into a single report (MultiQC)

 ## Summary of tools and version used in the pipeline